bitwiseworks/cmake-os2/Help/prop_tgt/UNITY_BUILD.rst

 If no explicit :prop_tgt:`UNITY_BUILD_MODE` has been specified, CMake will default to ``BATCH``.

-Unity builds are not currently supported for all languages.
-CMake version
+Unity builds are supported for the following languages:

-|release| supports combining ``C`` and ``CXX`` source files.
-For targets that
+``C``
+  .. versionadded:: 3.16

+``CXX``
+  .. versionadded:: 3.16

+``CUDA``
+  .. versionadded:: 3.31

+``OBJC``
+  .. versionadded:: 3.29

+``OBJCXX``
+  .. versionadded:: 3.29

-mix source files from more than one language, CMake will separate the languages such that each generated unity source file only contains sources for a single language.
+For targets that mix source files from more than one language, CMake separates the languages such that each generated unity source file only contains sources for a single language.

 This property is initialized by the value of the :variable:`CMAKE_UNITY_BUILD` variable when a target is created.